EOEPCA/deployment-guide/docs/eoepca/data-access.md

 * Object storage details for `data` and `cache`
 * Container images for `renderer` and `registrar`
 * (optional) Specification of Ingress for reverse-proxy access to the service<br>
-  _Note that this is only required in the case that the Data Access will **not** be protected by the `resource-guard` component - ref.
-[Resource Protection](resource-protection-gluu.md).
-Otherwise the ingress will be handled by the `resource-guard` - use `ingress.enabled: false`._
+  _Note that this is only required in the case that the Data Access will **not** be protected by the `identity-gatekeeper` component - ref.
+[Resource Protection](./resource-protection-keycloak.md).
+Otherwise the ingress will be handled by the `identity-gatekeeper` - use `ingress.enabled: false`._

 ```yaml
 global: